taskflow/taskflow/doc/cookbook/parallel_for.md

 }
 ```

-# Index-based For Loop
+# Index-based For-loop

-To parallelize a for loop based on index, you can use the capture feature of C++ lambda.
+To parallelize a for-loop based on index, you can use the capture feature of C++ lambda.

 ```cpp
  1: auto S = tf.silent_emplace([] () {}).name("S");